PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

     :param dict d: optional dictionary of values
     :param col: optional keyword arguments for updating the dictionary
     :rtype: None
+    :raises ProgrammingError: table has no primary key, row is still referenced or missing privilege
+    :raises KeyError: missing key value for the row

 This method deletes the row from a table.
-It deletes based on the OID value as munged by get or passed as keyword, or on the primary key of the table.
+It deletes based on the primary key of the table or the OID value as munged by :meth:`DB.get` or passed as keyword.

 The return value is the number of deleted rows (i.e. 0 if the row did not exist and 1 if the row was deleted).

+Note that if the row cannot be deleted because e.g. it is still referenced by another table, this method will raise a ProgrammingError.

 truncate -- Quickly empty database tables
 -----------------------------------------